helmfile/helmfile/docs/index.md

 The `helmfile version` sub-command prints the version of Helmfile.Optional `-o` flag accepts `json` `yaml` `short` to output version in JSON, YAML or short format.

 default it will check for the latest version of Helmfile and print a tip if the current version is not the latest.
-To disable this behavior, set environment variable `HELMFILE_UPGRADE_NOTICE_DISABLED` to any not empty value.
+To disable this behavior, set environment variable `HELMFILE_UPGRADE_NOTICE_DISABLED` to any non-empty value.

 ## Paths Overview